-How have these factors contributed to the success of your program(s)?
+What factors have contributed to the success of your program(s)?
+Describe how they have contributed.

 Our efficiency/enrollment and completion numbers speak for themselves.
 We continue to grow each year.
-We are up 34% in program completions over last year.
-Our retention rates are extremely high, as are our success rates.
-Our program is successful because it is relevant to to the social world we find ourselves in in 2020.
+Our program is successful because it is relevant to the social world we find ourselves, particularly in this pandemic.
 Students are interested in studying the world and the factors that influence their lives, their employment opportunities, their personal relationships, and their families.
 Our outcome assessments help us understand the extent to which students grasp course material and beyond that, are able to incorporate sociological thought into practical decision making about their futures.
 Our degree is a suitable preparation for a wide array of professional fields, from law to medicine, to Human resources, to fields such as social work, or any career that requires critical thinking, writing, and knowledge about cultural, social, and economic diversity.
 Our students are following our Pathway and transferring successfully.
-Our WSCH per FTEF also indicated the growth and success of our program.
+Our WSCH per FTEF also indicated the growth and success of our program as we have been well above the college efficiency goal of 525 for 4 of the past 5 years, illustrating a continuing trend.

-How have these factors presented challenges for your program(s)?
+What factors have presented challenges for your program(s)?
+Describe the impact of these challenges.